matmaer/ayu/README.md

 ![log](https://raw.githubusercontent.com/Zaloog/ayu/main/images/log_screen.png)
 - Shows the console output, that would normally be written into the terminal

+## File Watcher
+If toggled, ayu utilizes [watchfiles], to detect changes in the directory you declared when executing ayu (default: `tests`).
+After a change is detected, a notification is shown and all tests under the specific file will be run automatically.

 ## How does it work
 The application starts a local websocket server at `localhost:1337` and the plugin sends data about collected tests/plugins/results to the app.
 The host and port can be customized with the following environment variables

+It utilizes [uv] in the background to run [pytest] commands.
+Concrete it runs `uv run --with ayu pytest [PYTEST-OPTION]` to utilize your python environment and installs the plugin temporary on the fly to send the data to the TUI, without changing your local environment or adding dependencies to your project.

 ```bash
 AYU_HOST=localhost